 Another change in elimination habits can occur when cats start sleeping more and eating less as they age; this may lead to weight loss if left untreated over time.
 While these changes are not directly related to aging itself (they could also be caused by other factors like stress or illness), they should still be monitored closely because they can indicate underlying issues with your pet’s health if left untreated.

 #3: Joint Problems

-Painful joints are usually part of the normal aging processes within your cat’s body.
+Lack of mobility is usually part of the normal aging processes within your cat’s body.
 As cats age, their body tissues become less elastic over time due to decreased production of collagen fibers within their muscles and tendons.
-This results in decreased flexibility and mobility in affected joints, which causes pain for your cat when moving around or exercising.
+This results in decreased flexibility and mobility in affected joints, which causes discomfort for your cat when moving around or exercising.

 #4: Loss of Vision